jifunks/botany/README.md

 ## getting started
 botany is designed for unix-based systems.
 Clone into a local directory using `git clone https://github.com/jifunks/botany.git`.
 Run with `python botany.py`.
 Water your seed to get started.
 You can come and go as you please and your plant continues to grow.
 Make sure to come back and water every 24 hours or your plant won't grow.
 If your plant goes 5 days without water, it will die!
+*Note - botany.py must initially be run by the user who cloned/unzipped it this initalizes the shared data file permissions.*
 ## features
 * Curses-based menu system
 * Persistent aging system that allows your plant to grow even when app is closed